Sitka Mountain Ash

 Sitka Mountain Ash, Vancouver Island, BC

-Sitka Mountain Ash, Vancouver Island, BC, Photo By Bud Logan
+Sitka Mountain Ash, Vancouver Island, BC, photo by Bud

-An infusion of the branches can be given to young children with bed-wetting problems as treatment for weak kidneys in order to stop frequent urination.
-An infusion of the root and branch bark has been drunk in the treatment of stomach problems and rheumatism it can also be used externally as a bath for treating rheumatism.
+An infusion of the branches can be given to young children with bed-wetting problems as treatment for weak kidneys to stop frequent urination.
+An infusion of the root and branch bark has been drunk in the treatment of stomach problems and rheumatism.
+It can also be used externally as a bath for treating rheumatism.
 A concoction of the root and branch bark makes a soothing eyewash.
 The bark can be chewed as a treatment for colds.

 A message from Bud